nirajbagdi/github-profile-viewer/README.md

 GitHub Profile Viewer is a web application built with HTML, CSS, and JavaScript using the Parcel bundler.
 It leverages the Model-View-Controller (MVC) architecture for clean code organization.
 The application provides an intuitive and interactive way to explore GitHub profiles and their public repositories.

+The idea of this project was to put my MVC skills to work 😉.

 ## Live Demo

 A live demo of the application is hosted at [https://github-profile-viewer-v2.netlify.app](https://github-profile-viewer-v2.netlify.app/)